rfbergeron/bompiler/doc/IDEAS.md

 - Tags and enumeration constants declared as struct and union members are "hoisted" up into the enclosing scope

+## Unique Identifier Construction
+It must be possible to create unnamed, unique structs, unions and enums.
+These values do not really need to go into the symbol table; none of the operations that use tags need any more information than a special value (like the empty string) indicating that the tag is unique.

+However, ownership of the resources allocated to store the tag's information becomes more difficult: the tag cannot go into the symbol table, so a tree node must be responsible for freeing the tag's resources.

+Similar complications happen when dealing with type names as function parameters, and type names used in casts and in the `sizeof` operator.

+I think a nice solution would be to construct unique names for these types that cannot conflict with other type names, and to put these types into the symbol table.

+Since the names aren't important beyond the fact that they need to be unique, they can be constructed from the source location and the type information.

 ## Valid redeclarations
 The rules dictating when redeclarations are valid do not directly have to do with whether or not a symbol is external or block.